awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

 The service\-linked role in CloudWatch makes setting up CloudWatch alarms that can terminate, stop, or reboot Amazon EC2 instance easier because you don’t have to manually add the necessary permissions\.
 CloudWatch defines the permissions of the service\-linked role, and unless defined otherwise, only CloudWatch can assume the role\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.

 You can delete the roles only after first deleting their related resources\.
-This protects your CloudWatch resources because you can't inadvertently remove permission to access the resources\.
+This protects your CloudWatch resources because you can't inadvertently remove permissions to access the resources\.

 For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes** in the **Service\-Linked Role** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.